utkarsh2102/utkarsh2102.org/content/posts/foss-in-june-21.md

 And [Debian Extended LTS (ELTS)](https://deb.freexian.com/extended-lts) is its sister project, extending support to the Jessie release (+2 years after LTS support).

-This was my twentieth month as a Debian LTS and eleventh month as a Debian ELTS paid contributor.
+This was my twenty-first month as a Debian LTS and eleventh month as a Debian ELTS paid contributor.
-I was assigned 29.75 hours for LTS and 40.00 hours for ELTS and worked on the following things:
+I was assigned 40.00 hours for LTS and 40.00 hours for ELTS and worked on the following things:

 #### LTS CVE Fixes and Announcements: